 Students who have fulfilled one year of academic training and are eligible for graduation may apply for Optional Practical Training (OPT).
-OPT allows applicants to work full-time up to 12 months after graduation in a position which is related to their program of study.
+OPT allows applicants to work full-time up to 12 months after graduation in a position that is related to their program of study.

 Please see IAU’s Designated School Official (DSO) with any questions about this deadline.
 Because of the long processing time, IAU recommends that students speak with a DSO at the beginning of the semester that you expect to graduate from IAU.
-IAU DSO will determine if student is eligible to apply for OPT.
+The IAU DSO will determine if the student is eligible to apply for OPT.

 *DOCUMENTS TO COLLECT FOR OPT: